bg_wrapper

 Hero Image

-For most business owners, their company represents their single largest asset – often accounting for 80-90% of their net worth.
-Yet unlike their home value (which they can check on Zillow) or their stock portfolio (which they can monitor daily), most owners don't have a clear picture of what their business is actually worth.
+For most small business owners, their company represents their single largest asset—often accounting for 80-90% of their net worth.
+Yet unlike a home value (which they can check on Zillow) or a stock portfolio (which they can monitor daily), most business owners don’t have a clear picture of their business worth or market value.

-Regardless of where you are in your entrepreneurial journey, not knowing your business's true value can have costly consequences:
+Regardless of where you are in your entrepreneurial journey, not knowing the value of your business can have costly consequences:

-If your business value falls short of your financial and/or retirement goals, you'll have time to make operational improvements to bridge that gap.
+falls short of your financial or retirement planning goals, you’ll have time to make operational improvements to bridge that gap.

 Many owners find the valuation process daunting, but it doesn’t have to be.
-In this article, we will teach you everything you need to know about valuing your business, and provide actionable advice on what you can do today to increase its value.
+In this article, we will teach you everything you need to know about valuation methods for your small business and provide actionable advice on what you can do today to increase its value.

 • Understanding Business Profitability: How to calculate your true profitability using EBITDA or SDE, including common adjustments and real examples